Ethnikos Piraeus F.C.: 1990s

-After being relegated from Alpha Ethniki for the first time in 1989, Ethnikos bounced between A' and B' Ethniki throughout the 1990s.
-Since a last place finish in 1998–99 though, Ethnikos has not managed to return to A' Ethniki.
+After being relegated from Alpha Ethniki for the first time in 1989, Ethnikos bounced between Alpha and Beta Ethniki throughout the 1990s.
+Since a last place finish in 1998–99 though, Ethnikos has not managed to return to Alpha Ethniki.

 The Ethnikos teams of the 1990s included several young players who would leave the club and become star players elsewhere, such as Michalis Kapsis, Yannis Anastasiou and Andreas Niniadis.

 2000s

 Giovanni, played for Ethnikos in 2007 and considered one of the most prestigious players ever playing for the club.

 After the 1999–00 season Ethnikos fell from Beta Ethniki to Gamma Ethniki for the first time.
 The club’s ultimate low point came when it fell from Gamma Ethniki and spent the 2003–04 season in Delta Ethniki.

 In summer 2004 Ethnikos merged with A.O.
 Mani, the club maintained Ethnikos' logo and colors and continued to be based in Piraeus, but in name became Ethnikos Piraeus – A.O.
 Mani.
 Ethnikos fans were very upset with the name change, but that problem was eventually solved, as the club was officially renamed Ethnikos Piraeus in 2007.

 In 2005–06 Ethnikos earned promotion back to Beta Ethniki in the final minute of the final match of the season.
 With time expiring, a free kickgoal from Eduardo Sander Da Silva against Messiniakos made the final score 1–1 and gave Ethnikos the point needed for promotion.

 Their first season 2006–07 back in the second tier was successful and in the 2009–10 season they reached the promotion play-offs, but failed to win promotion.
 It was the first time since the 1999 relegation that the team claimed their return to the Greek football's top flight.